furkanisitan/rules-engine/README.md

 * A net 50% discount should be applied to disaster victims.
 (It shouldn't be plugged into any limit control.)
 * Limit checks should be made at the end of the transactions.
 (First, the rate and then the amount should be checked.)
     - The discount rate should be at most 40%.
-    - The discount amount must be a maximum of 10,000.
+    - The discount amount must be a maximum of 10,000 units.

-> [Here](/src/Samples/RuleDesignPattern.Samples.DiscountCalculation/V1/) is an example that implements these business rules with both the classical method and the rule design pattern.
+> Here are examples that apply these business rules both with the [traditional method](/samples/DiscountCalculation/Samples.DiscountCalculation.Traditional/V1/) and with the [rule pattern method](/samples/DiscountCalculation/Samples.DiscountCalculation.RulePattern/V1/).

 Let's assume that in the future, this discount calculation logic should be changed according to the following business rules.

 * Citizenship control should be removed in discounts for students.
 * Citizens who are married should receive an additional 2% discount for each child.
 (Up to 5 children maximum.)

-> [Here](/src/Samples/RuleDesignPattern.Samples.DiscountCalculation/V2/) is an example where new business requirements are added.
+> Here are the second versions of the [traditional method](/samples/DiscountCalculation/Samples.DiscountCalculation.Traditional/V2/) and the [rule pattern method](/samples/DiscountCalculation/Samples.DiscountCalculation.RulePattern/V2/).

 ### Implementation Stages of Changes

-* Citizenship control has been removed from [StudentDiscountRule](/src/Samples/RuleDesignPattern.Samples.DiscountCalculation/V2/RuleDesign/Rules/StudentDiscountRule.cs).
+* Citizenship control has been removed from [StudentDiscountRule](/samples/DiscountCalculation/Samples.DiscountCalculation.RulePattern/V2/Rules/StudentDiscountRule.cs).
-* A new rule class named [ChildDiscountRule](/src/Samples/RuleDesignPattern.Samples.DiscountCalculation/V2/RuleDesign/Rules/ChildDiscountRule.cs) has been defined.
+* A new rule class named [ChildDiscountRule](/samples/DiscountCalculation/Samples.DiscountCalculation.RulePattern/V2/Rules/ChildDiscountRule.cs) has been defined.
-* `ChildDiscountRule` has been added to the NextRules property of the RuleAttribute in the [MarriedDiscountRule](/src/Samples/RuleDesignPattern.Samples.DiscountCalculation/V2/RuleDesign/Rules/MarriedDiscountRule.cs) class.

 ## Author